folio-org/folio-org.github.io/guides/module-descriptor.md

 Currently only two items:

 * `containerMemory` -- A hint about the minimum amount of memory required to run this module.
-The values correlate with that used by [folio-ansible](https://github.com/folio-org/folio-ansible/tree/master/group_vars) for the [reference environments](/guides/automation/#reference-environments).
+The values correlate with that used by [folio-ansible](https://github.com/folio-org/folio-ansible/tree/master/group_vars) for the FOLIO [reference environments](/guides/automation/#reference-environments).
 Note that these installations have a small amount of data and low activity load.

 * `databaseConnection` -- Whether this module utilises a database.